dimgeorgiev1976/scripts/README.md

 The values can also be functions in which case they are called methods. methods, should go to the prototype.

-Many of the properties of the built-in native objects are also mutable.
-Objects are simply mutable hashes

 Object() constructor accepts a parameter  depending on the value passed, it may decide to delegate the object creation to another built-in constructor and return a different object

 constructors are still just functions but invoked with new